dogmaticcentral/progesterone/README.md

 purposes, having looked up the TAD definition only once.

 The first script, 00_tad_overview.py explores that possibility  - with the results not too encouraging.

+You will need to download TAD files from the [Yue lab page](http://promoter.bx.psu.edu/hi-c/publications.html) (we suugest  sticking with hg19 throughout the pipeline  - use link named 'TADs in  hg19').
+Asjust the dirpath in 00_tad_overview.py accordingly.

 ## Which TAD does my gene belong to